 The construction industry is highly competitive.
 There are a significant number of industry players who provide similar services as ours.
-The Group is also facing changes in existing laws, regulations and the Government policies which include the introduction of more stringent laws and regulations on environment protection and labour safety which may cause the Group to incur substantial additional revenue expenditure.
+The Group is also facing changes in existing laws, regulations and the Hong Kong SAR Government policies which include the introduction of more stringent laws and regulations on environment protection and labour safety which may cause the Group to incur substantial additional revenue expenditure.

 All of the Group's revenue was derived in Hong Kong.
 If Hong Kong experiences any adverse economic conditions due to events beyond our control, such as a local economic downturn, natural disasters, contagious disease outbreaks, terrorist attacks, or if the local authorities adopt regulations that place additional restrictions or burdens on the construction industry in general, the Group's overall business and results of operations may be materially and adversely affected.
-The state of political environment in Hong Kong may adversely affect the Group's performance and financial condition.
+The state of the political environment in Hong Kong may adversely affect the Group's performance and financial condition.

-Construction machineries are constrained by the rules and regulation imposed by the Environmental Protection and Labour Department of HKSAR.
+Construction machineries are regulated by the rules and regulations imposed by the Environmental Protection and Labour Department of the Hong Kong SAR Government.
 New legal challenges and policies could be released due to the change of environmental and social issues.
-Such changes will lead to increase of cost and burden for the Group.
-In light of such potential risk, we have acquired new environmental type of machineries to replace the old ones so to meet the environmental requirements and protect the public health.
+Such changes will lead to an increase in the cost for the Group.
+In light of such potential risk, we have acquired environmental-friendly machineries to replace the old ones to meet the environmental protection requirements and to protect public health.